Many authorities advise more aggressive treatment of

 is especially important.
 Omega-3 fatty acids are polyunsaturated fats found in fatty fish (such as salmon, mackerel, herring, sardines, trout, and tuna) and certain plant sources, including flax seeds, canola oil, and walnut oil.

 The American Heart Association recommends eating fish at least twice each week.
 Taking fish oil capsules can also help lower triglyceride levels.

 Weight loss also helps lower your triglyceride levels, as can limiting alcohol intake, quitting smoking, and getting regular, moderate exercise.
 If you are already at risk for heart disease, talk with your doctor before starting an exercise program.

-When lifestyle measures fail to control triglyceride levels, your doctor may recommend lowering your triglycerides with the help of medicine.
+When lifestyle measures fail to control triglyceride levels, your doctor may advise lowering your triglycerides with the help of medication.
 Drug treatment may also be advised if you have diabetes or another chronic disease associated with coronary artery disease.

-In addition to fish oil capsules, medicines such as nicotinic acid, fibrates, or statins can be used to help optimize your triglycerides.
+In addition to fish oil capsules, medications such as nicotinic acid, fibrates, or statins can be used to help optimize your triglycerides.